Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: Technical Background

+We define here fuzzy relation spaces, which are sets equipped with a $[0,1]$-valued function (see, e.g., \cite{Zadeh71}).

-\begin{definition} A \emph{fuzzy relation} on a set $A$ is a map $d: A\times A \rightarrow [0,1]$.
-The pair $(A,d_A)$ is called a fuzzy relation space (sometimes, we directly call $(A,d_A)$ a fuzzy relation as well).
-A morphism between two fuzzy relation spaces $(A,d_A)$ and $(B,d_B)$ is a map $f: A \rightarrow B$ that is \emph{nonexpansive}, namely, We denote by $\FRel$ the category of fuzzy relation spaces and nonexpansive maps. \end{definition}
+\begin{defi} A \emph{fuzzy relation} on a set $A$ is a map $d: A\times A \rightarrow [0,1]$.
+The pair $(A,d_A)$ is called a fuzzy relation space (often, we directly call $(A,d_A)$ a fuzzy relation or $\FRel$ space as well).
+A morphism between two fuzzy relation spaces $(A,d_A)$ and $(B,d_B)$ is a map $f: A \rightarrow B$ which is \emph{nonexpansive}, namely, for all $a,a' \in A$, We denote by $\FRel$ the category of fuzzy relation spaces and nonexpansive maps. \end{defi}